 The Texas rat snake is often mistaken for a copperhead, and the end result is usually as took place with the other large rat snake Tammy mentioned.
 Most people are surprised to learn that none of the copperheads look anything like our famous — and very beneficial — Texas rat snake.
 The Texas rat snake has a yellowish-orange background color that causes the unfamiliar observer to say “Ah!
 Copper looks kinda like that, so this must be a copperhead…”

 And so it (copper) does.
 But no, it (the yellowish-orange snake) isn’t a copperhead.
-Copperheads don’t have a trace of yellowish-orange coloration anywhere on their bodies…
+Copperheads don’t have the yellowish-orange coloration, common to the Texas ratsnake, anywhere on their bodies…

 But it is no surprise that so many people think “copperhead” when they see a large snake with a yellowish-orange body.